(LA)HORDE

 France

 Founded in 2013, (LA)HORDE is a collective of three artists: Marine Brutti, Jonathan Debrouwer, and Arthur Harel.
-Together, they question the codes of various artistic disciplines, particularly within the fields of live performances and contemporary art.
-At the head of the CCN – Ballet national de Marseille since September 2019, (LA)HORDE creates choreographic pieces, films, video installations, and performances around the body in movement.
-Using multiple media, they develop scenarios and actions rooted in contemporary issues; these are then set in several narrative spaces.
-(LA)HORDE collaborates with communities of individuals who are on the margins of the majority culture--senior citizens, blind persons, smokers, adolescents--to spend some time and accompany them in artistic solidarity.
+Together, they question the conventions of various artistic disciplines, particularly within the fields of live performances and contemporary art.
+At the head of the CCN – Ballet National de Marseille since September 2019, (LA)HORDE creates choreographic pieces, films, video installations, and performances around the body in movement.
+Using multiple media, it develops scenarios and actions rooted in contemporary issues; these are then set in several narrative spaces.
+(LA)HORDE collaborates with communities of marginalized individuals—senior citizens, blind persons, smokers, adolescents—to spend time with and accompany them in artistic solidarity.
 Opposed to all forms of hierarchy and cultural appropriation, they practice interconnection and cooperation.
-Anxious and on the lookout, they are on high alert.
-The body is at the center of their creation.
-They sign works derived from their encounters with different communities online, to define what dance has become since the advent of the internet, a subject dear to (LA)HORDE, which has led the members of the collective to define the phenomenon by the term/concept: post-internet dances.
+Anxious and on the lookout, they are on high alert and the body is at the center of their creation.
+They create works derived from their encounters with different communities online, to define what dance has become since the advent of the internet.
+Dear to (LA)HORDE, this subject has led the members of the collective to describe the phenomenon using the concept of post-internet dance.